piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ## Matchmaking

+While speed dating can be an effective way of engaging multiple mentors with multiple startups, simultaneously.
+In our experience, matchmaking provides a far more beneficial and rewarding experience for both the mentors and the startups.
+That said, matchmaking requires far more effort and engagement from accelerator staff.

-With matchmaking, introductions between startup and mentor are intentional, based on a series of factors, such as:
+With matchmaking, the connections between mentors and startups are less serendipitous and more intentional, based on a series of factors, such as:
 - Current problems plaguing the founders
 - Stage of the product or company
 - Skill set and expertise of the mentor